Get More ROI From Your Corporate Website

 Showcase social impact

-Beyond the quality of the products and services you provide ESG, Corporate Social Responsibility, Community Engagement and Sustainability are the foundation of your reputation.
+Beyond the quality of the products and services you provide Corporate Responsibility, Community Engagement and Sustainability are the foundation of your reputation.
 How your company lives its values, and the evidence you provide, goes a long way.
 Whether you formalize goals, progress and results in a report or showcase employee actions in articles, include evidence that you do what you say you do.
 For public companies there’s an army of raters and rankers ready to take you to task, or dole out awards.
-The ‘concerned consumer’ is another audience, and the site is an opportunity to bolster brand loyalty.
+The ‘concerned consumer’ is another audience, and your site is an opportunity to bolster brand loyalty.
 Communities where you operate give you the social ‘license to operate,’ and you must earn and sustain their trust.
 And, employees are the biggest stakeholders of all.
 Knowing that the company is ethical and focused on issues bigger than itself are key to retention.

 Reveal your culture

 Employees want to be proud of where they work, and where but your website and social media channels can they send their friends and family to make the case?
 Job seekers are discerning and need to be wooed, they need to see themselves at your company.
 Make sure your values ring true, and rise above generic table stakes all companies must meet to exist.
 (Integrity and trust anyone?)
-Be sure you have evidence of your awesomeness — from Diversity, Equity & Inclusion, to leadership programs and professional development, employee volunteerism to philanthropy — showcase what makes you special.
+Be sure you have evidence of your awesomeness—from Diversity, Equity & Inclusion, to leadership programs and professional development, employee volunteerism to philanthropy—showcase what makes you special.
 And, even if you aren’t there yet, talk about your progress.

 Make it easy for the media